BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/smart-device/future-considerations/integrate-usb-debugging-and-communication.md

 ## Problem Statement

-<p>There is no way for a technician to interact with the device while in use.
-Currently, the only way to modify the device is to change the code and reflash the device.</p>
+There is no way for a technician to interact with the device while in use.
+Currently, the only way to modify the device is to change the code and reflash the device.

 ## Suggested Solution

-<p>The USB driver already exists, but it is not integrated into the main loop.
-A new task will need to be created to manage it's communication.</p>
+The USB driver already exists, but it is not integrated into the main loop.
+A new task will need to be created to manage it's communication.

 ## Complexities

-<p>You get a read and write function that both come from buffers.
-There is a library that handles this, but all the commands and responses will need to be programmed.</p>
+You get a read and write function that both come from buffers.
+There is a library that handles this, but all the commands and responses will need to be programmed.